AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 </div>
 ```

-As shown above, the markup that will be included into the **`script`** element can contain HTL block statements and the expressions don't need to provide explicit contexts, because the content of the Handlebars template has been isolated in its own file.
-Also, this example shows how server-side executed HTL (like on the **`h2`** element) can be mixed with a client-side executed template language, like Handlebars (shown on the **`h3`** element).
+As shown above, the markup that will be included in the `script` element can contain HTL block statements and the expressions don't need to provide explicit contexts, because the content of the Handlebars template has been isolated in its own file.
+Also, this example shows how server-side executed HTL (like on the `h2` element) can be mixed with a client-side executed template language, like Handlebars (shown on the `h3` element).

-A more modern technique altogether, would however be to use the HTML **`template`** element instead, as the benefit would then be that it doesn't require to isolate the content of the templates into separate files.
+A more modern technique altogether, would however be to use the HTML `template` element instead, as the benefit would then be that it doesn't require to isolate the content of the templates into separate files.

-**Read next:**
+## Next Steps {#next-steps}

+To continue your discovery of HTL, please see these additional documents.

-* [Expression Language](expression-language.md) - to learn in detail what that can be done within HTL expressions.
+* [Expression Language](expression-language.md) - to learn in detail what that can be done within HTL expressions
-* [Block Statements](block-statements.md) - to discover all the block statements available in HTL, and how to use them.
+* [Block Statements](block-statements.md) - to discover all the block statements available in HTL, and how to use them

+If you want to dive in to HTL directly consider checking out:

+* [The WKND tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) - Use HTL to implement an simple AEM project from scratch
+* [The HTL specification](htl-specification.md) - If you have specific questions about HTL syntax